GSA/challenges-and-prizes/_all-challenges/1194-nswc-crane-aisum-prize-challenge.md

 ### How to Enter

-Entries for Phase I must be **submitted via email to Marissa Wagler at [marissa.wagler@navy.mil](mailto:marissa.wagler@navy.mil)** by 29 January 2021 at 02:00 PM ET.
+Entries for Phase I must be **submitted via email to Marissa Wagler at [marissa.wagler@navy.mil](mailto:marissa.wagler@navy.mil)** on 29 January 2021 no later than 02:00 PM ET.
 Submissions received after the deadline may not be considered.

-Submissions shall reference both the challenge name and participant challenge.gov username in the subject line in the following format: **NSWC_Crane_AISUM_Prize_Challenge_Participant_Name Phase I Submission**
+Submissions shall reference both the challenge name and participant name in the subject line in the following format: **NSWC_Crane_AISUM_Prize_Challenge_Participant_Name Phase I Submission**

 *Initial Submission of White Paper Concept*